decentramike/QC-SP-Business-Model/README.md

 ### 2. Identify Interest in Direct Storage Deals

 The Filecoin+ program (datacap / notary system) is one pathway to verified deals, but it is not the only one.
-Direct storage arrangements — where clients contract with SPs outside the notary flow — represent an underexplored opportunity, particularly as proposals like Daybreak (FIP-1238) reduce the economic significance of the datacap multiplier.
+Direct storage arrangements — where clients contract with SPs outside the notary flow — represent an underexplored opportunity.

 **What this objective drives:**
 - Modeling a "direct storage" revenue stream alongside block rewards